-The Foundation will host a special “in-town” event on Thursday, October 25th from 5:00 – 8:00 p.m. featuring presentations by WV Division of Natural Resources personnel Brad Leslie and Art Shomo who are involved with the plans for the Claudia L. Workman Wildlife Education Center and Randy Kelly from the elk restoration project.
-All Foundation members and special guests will receive an invitation to attend the meeting and buffet supper, which will be held at the Little Creek Golf Course Clubhouse.
-Reservations are required.
-Invitations will be sent out in late September.
-Information will be provided in the newsletter and on our Facebook page, or contact us through the website or at firstname.lastname@example.org.
+The Foundation hosted a special “in-town” event on Thursday, October 25th from 5:00 – 8:00 p.m. featuring presentations by WV Division of Natural Resources personnel Brad Leslie and Art Shomo who are involved with the plans for the Claudia L. Workman Wildlife Education Center and Randy Kelly from the elk restoration project.
+Nearly 50 Foundation members and special guests attended the meeting and buffet supper, which was held at the Little Creek Golf Course Clubhouse.

 2018 SPRING DISCOVERY DAY HELD MAY 5

 Another family fun Discovery Day event was held at the Forks of Coal State Natural Area on Saturday, May 5th from 9:00 a.m. to 3:00 p.m.
 Events included a morning bird walk, a Hike for Health, an afternoon interpretive nature hike, Coal River history exhibits, a native raptor presentation, educational games for children, face painting, and Cabela’s fishing game to win prizes.
 Wildlife exhibits included the DNR’s live reptile exhibit and an excellent taxidermy exhibit of native animals, including an albino bobcat.
 Perhaps the biggest attraction was the State’s mobile aquarium featuring fishes native to the Coal River watershed.
 Joe Adkins of the Mountaineer Institute for Self-Reliance, the Coal River Group and Meghan Roberts of Mountain Surf Paddle Sports participated in the event.